Ezequiel-Menneck/Ezequiel-Menneck/README.md

 ### I'm ☂️...

+- working with Java, Spring, Angular and another techs in Igaming industry
-- currently learning Javascript, TypeScript, Java, Spring Boot, Go, PostgreSQL, Docker, Kubernets
+- currently learning more deep Java, Spring Boot, Go, PostgreSQL, Docker, Kubernets
 - trying to be a backend mage

 ***